Tengrom/Python_nmap/README.md

 	192.168.1.83 , \\\\192.168.1.83\\Public_share , <DIR>  2014-12-29 02:19:52  US\\test all
 ===========================

-Script#4: ms17_010_nmap_sn.py
+Script#4: nmap_vuln_scanner_sn.py

 1. Scanning for open interesting port
 2. Rescanning when there are probability of missing packets
-3. Checking if device  is vulnerable using nmap script smb-vuln-ms17-010
+3. Checking if device  is vulnerable using nmap script for example smb-vuln-ms17-010, to change it just type another nse script name
 4. Gathering more information about device when port is opened and device is vulnerable.
 5. Checking if there is already open ticket for discovered host in ServiceNow using "Pysnow".
 6. If there isn't any ticket it create new one